How to create a careers page to showcase your employer brand (with examples)

 • and more!

-Your company careers site is likely where the majority of your candidates come in from, so understanding how to improve your page to increase candidate conversion will do wonders for your employer brand!
+Your company's careers site is likely where the majority of your candidates come from, so understanding how to improve your page to increase candidate conversion will do wonders for your employer brand!

-This can be done by using Google Analytics, or by using an ATS like Recruitee which offers Careers site analytics - a simple-to-use analytics tool for data-driven hiring.
+This can be done by using Google Analytics or using Tellent Recruitee’s career site analytics

 As a final note, your career page strategy must be an integrated part of your overall hiring process.
 It’s not enough to have an isolated career page that doesn’t jive with the rest of the candidate experience.